-You can learn more about fracture coding in ICD-10 here.
+You can learn more about fracture coding in ICD-10 on this page.

 Want all this ICD-10 goodness—and more—in a downloadable doc?
 You’re in luck.
-Snag your free copy of the One ICD-10 FAQ to Rule Them All: The Definitive Resource for Physical Therapists here.
+Snag your free copy of the One ICD-10 FAQ to Rule Them All: The Definitive Resource for Physical Therapists on our download page.

 External Cause Codes

 If a patient doesn’t know what caused his or her injury, or if there’s no evidence that a specific event (e.g., a past car accident) resulted in the patient’s current condition, then do I need to use external cause codes?

 You cannot code for what you don't know.
 So, if you don't know what caused the patient’s injury—or if there’s no definitive correlation between a known causal event and the patient’s current condition—then don't code for it.
 Remember, external cause codes (like those that denote accidents) are optional.
 Just make sure you accurately record any potentially relevant information within the patient’s documentation.

 I heard that S codes (i.e., injury codes) and M codes (i.e., musculoskeletal codes) cannot stand alone.
 But what if I don’t know any of the details necessary to select external cause codes (cause, location, activity, etc.)?

 There is no blanket instruction regarding M codes and S codes being unable to stand alone.
 While you are encouraged to submit external cause codes when possible, they are not required.
 And if you do not know the details necessary to select those codes, then you shouldn't submit them (in other words, you cannot—and should not—code for what you don't know).
 However, you may see notes at the top of specific code categories instructing you to submit additional diagnosis codes with the codes in those particular sections (e.g., "Code also" or "Code first").